jeffreysbrother/underscore/README.md

 ###Underscore.js

+*functions for filtering data; derives smaller result sets from a large initial set of data.*

 `_.size()` gets the size of an array, for example.

 `_.each()` accepts an object and a callback function that runs every time it encounters an element in that object.